jwcarr/eyekit/README.md

 >>> fixation_sequence = eyekit.FixationSequence([[106, 540, 100], [190, 536, 100], [230, 555, 100], [298, 540, 100], [361, 547, 100], [430, 539, 100], [492, 540, 100], [562, 555, 100], [637, 541, 100], [712, 539, 100], [763, 529, 100]])
 ```

 Each fixation is represented by three numbers: its x-coordinate, its y-coordinate, and its duration (in this example, they're all 100ms).
-So long as you have some way of loading in these three pieces of data for each fixation, Eyekit may be a useful tool for you.
 Once created, a `FixationSequence` can be traversed, indexed, and sliced as you'd expect.
 For example,

 ```python
 >>> print(fixation_sequence[5:10])